JValerio04/hello-world/README.md

 # hello-world
 This is my first repository, be gentle...

-// This is a little bit about myself.
+This is a little bit about myself.
+// comments, to see if it works...